top of page

 Raymond Orr

 My research centers on two approaches to Indigenous politics.
 The first approach examines institutions and attitudes internal to Indigenous polities.
-For example, my book, Reservation Politics: Historical Loss, Economic Development and Intratribal Conflict, published by the University of Oklahoma Press (2017) explores how tribes manage internal conflicts about economic development and past grievances.
+For example, my book, Reservation Politics: Historical Loss, Economic Development and Intratribal Conflict, published by the University of Oklahoma Press (2017), explores how tribes manage internal conflicts about economic development and past grievances.
 The second approach to Indigenous politics seeks to understand attitudes about Indigenous peoples from the perspective of settler societies.
-This includes experimental studies, such as “American Indian erasures and the logic of elimination” published in Journal of Ethnic and Migration Studies (2019), that link the ways in which Indigenous peoples are depicted to levels of support for self-determination as a forthcoming article in Ethnohistory exploring the inability of tribes to reconstitute themselves in the contemporary period as they had in previous periods.
-My research places these themes into contact with multiple fields, including tribal health policy, law, identity, trauma and economic development.
+This includes experimental studies, such as “American Indian Erasures and the Logic of Elimination,” published in the Journal of Ethnic and Migration Studies (2019), that link how Indigenous peoples are depicted to levels of support for self-determination as a forthcoming article in Ethnohistory exploring the inability of tribes to reconstitute themselves in the contemporary period as they had in previous periods.
+My research places these themes in contact with multiple fields, including tribal health policy, law, identity, trauma, and economic development.

 I am currently working on a National Institute of Health grant that supports the collaboration of researchers with Native communities on the appropriate place of genomic research in tribal health and knowledge.
-This extends previous research on the relationships between public health, law and tribal politics that I undertook as a fellow at the University of Washington’s Native Elder Research Center.
-Other collaborative projects I’ve engaged with include the Harvard Project on Native American Development that examined Indigenous nation building in the US and Australia around issues of governance, identity and policy.
-In my current research I am developing projects that explore the intersection of trust, law, regulation and health priorities in Native American tribes.
+This extends previous research on the relationships between public health, law, and tribal politics that I undertook as a fellow at the University of Washington’s Native Elder Research Center.
+Other collaborative projects I’ve engaged with include the Harvard Project on Native American Development, which examined Indigenous nation-building in the US and Australia around governance, identity, and policy issues.
+In my current research, I am developing projects that explore the intersection of trust, law, regulation, and health priorities in Native American tribes.

 Contact